LoyolaLawTech/Class-Documents/2017/homework/Homework2-forms.md

 ```

 You may want to actually type this form for practice and to see what it does.
-Pay attention to each line and make sure you know what it does.
+Pay attention to each line and make sure you know what it's function is.
 Notice that the
 form tag has an attribute "action" which contains a URL.
 This URL points to the
 script on the server which is going to handle the data you send.
 Also, notice
 each input has a "name" attribute.
 When the form gets sent to the server, this